shadye/react-navigation-native-base/README.md

   * `bodyProps` - Props passed to `<Body>`.
   * `titleProps` - Props passed to `<Title>`.

+  * `backButton` - Use custom back button component

+## Custom back button

+Custom back button component can be passed as `navigationOptions.header.backButton`.

+Component is not rendered if navigating further back is not possible.

+The component will receive the following props:

+* onPress - Triggers navigate back
+* title - Title of back button (useful especially in iOS)
+* width - Desired max width of component

 ## Examples

 ### Hide header drop-shadow when nested TabNavigator visible